AET-CS/aet-cs.github.io/white/2025/ML/Q1-plan.md

 - Week 1
     - Install software (jupyter, intellij, colab, etc)
 - Week 2
     - Intro to pandas using weather datasets (Leesburg and London)
     - Baye's Theorem
     - Goodness of Fit for categorical data
+    - Core understanding: How to assess a categorical model (and the shortcomings of 'accuracy')
 - Week 3
     - Into to numpy
     - Linear Regression (computing coefficients from scratch)
     - Goodness of Fit for numerical data
+    - Core understanding: How to assess a numerical model (and the ambiguity of 'correlation')
 - Week 4
     - Matrix Operations
     - Coding matrix arithmetic in python and numpy
+    - Core understanding: numpy operations, review of matrix operations
 - Week 5
     - Running Time analysis of Matrix multiply
     - Types of regression (linear, log-linear, log-log)
+    - Core understanding: How to select and analyze a regression model
 - Week 6
     - Research topics
     - Book club
+    - Core understanding: coming up with research ideas, learning about your area
 - Week 7
     - PSAT?
     - Movable / free week